Palisades Geohazard Risk Assessment Zones

 Foundation Recommendations

 The report must provide recommendations for foundation type, allowable bearing capacity, minimum embedment depths, setbacks from slopes (per LABC 1808.7.1), drainage requirements, and construction sequencing.
-These parameters become the basis for structural engineering design—the structural engineer cannot complete foundation design without them.
+These parameters become the basis for structural engineering design.
+The structural engineer cannot complete foundation design without them.
+For fire rebuilds where the existing foundation may be reused, a separate foundation certification process is required to confirm the existing system is in satisfactory condition and compatible with the geotech report's recommendations.

 Timeline Reality: What "Expedited" Actually Means

-Mayor Bass's Emergency Executive Orders have dramatically accelerated plan check review—LADBS is currently completing plan check in approximately 6 days, nearly twice as fast as pre-fire baselines.
-The first permit was issued 57 days after the fire started—more than twice as fast as the Camp and Woolsey fires.
+Mayor Bass's Emergency Executive Orders have accelerated plan check review.
+The first permit was issued 57 days after the fire started, faster than the Camp and Woolsey fires.
+LADBS has targeted plan check completion within 30 days, and the City reports significantly reduced review timelines for standard rebuilds.

 But the geotechnical investigation and Grading Division approval happen before plan check completes and operate on their own timeline.